esciencecenter-digital-skills/good-practices-in-research-software-development/README.md

-# Software engineering best practices course (formerly known as code refinery)
+# How to write good code? lesson(overlapping with code refinery)
 Teaches tools and skills that greatly increase software development quality and speed